altorapier/OrielKeith2400/README.md

 # OrielKeith2400
-wavelength vs photocurrent vs time measurements
+This Python script is designed to control an Oriel/Newport-Spectra-Physic Monochromator 69056 Alongside a 2400 series, Keithley SMU to do wavelength dependant photocurrent vs time measurements